Human trafficking in Russia: Lack of Investigation

 Many officials share a lack of initiative with respect to instigating an investigation.
 There are many reasons for this.
 One is the centralized, hierarchical policing system.
 Investigation and prosecution are divided into 2 groups.
 These groups answer to the MVD.
 For fear of reprimand, lower ranking officials are less inclined to initiate investigations.
 Investigations into human trafficking are only conducted with consent from higher-ranking officials.
 Furthermore, investigations are extended as there is no cross-agency to encourage cooperation with prosecution and investigation.

+This systemic reluctance is clearly exemplified by the notorious Golyanovo slaves case.
+In this instance, local police officers were found to be complicit in the forced labor and abuse of grocery store workers, frequently returning escaped victims to their captors.
+Consequently, local law enforcement had a vested interest in avoiding an investigation into their own corruption.
+At the same time, higher-ranking MVD officials reportedly stalled the investigation and covered up the crimes to prevent tarnishing the ministry's public reputation.
+The case highlights how police complicity and the institutional desire to protect the department's image severely hinder the prosecution of human trafficking networks in Russia.

 Criminal syndicates

 It can be hard to combat organized criminal groups involved in trafficking, since the groups are generally small; no group seized in Russia in connection with human trafficking has had more than twenty members.
 A typical group has only ten members, not counting co-conspirators based in other countries.
 Very big Russian criminal syndicates like Solntsevskaya Bratva don't involve themselves in human trafficking as dealers, but as buyers of victims, to put to work in their casinos, restaurants and brothels.
 It is unknown exactly how many mafia-run establishments employ trafficked workers, but casinos in Las Vegas which belong to Russian mafia employ Russian hostesses as cheap labour and sexual service providers.
 The FBI claims that Russian mafia syndicates function on the whole territory of US, with a 2006 report revealing 8,000 women forced into prostitution from Slavic republics of former USSR, and 3,000 criminals involved in sexual exploitation.